harmonyjs/apple-script/README.md

 Note: The runner serializes operations per appId using an internal QueueManager.
 Each appId has its own FIFO queue.
 Queue semantics (microtask scheduling, clear() epoch cut-off, and the length property) apply per appId queue.
 See: src/queue/README.md.

 ## Protocol Details
+For the complete protocol specification and additional examples, see [docs/protocol.md](docs/protocol.md).

 ### Encoding